 Get a massage

 Believe it or not, getting a massage can offer health benefits besides just feeling great.
 Massage can increase circulation and aid in repairing and rebuilding muscle tissue that may have been stressed during vigorous exercise.
-It also helps relieve muscle tension and can lead to overall better quality of sleep.
+It also helps relieve muscle tension and can lead to an overall better quality of sleep.
 Self-massage techniques are helpful if you don’t want to spend a lot of extra money.
 Gentle pressure on tight areas you can reach is a great start.
 You can even turn a tennis ball into an inexpensive tool for easy, at-home massage.
 The idea here is to help work through any minor aches, pains or strains so that you can get your steps in tomorrow.

 Plan your workouts for the rest of the week